Commuter Services and Information

 - Multi-modal Education: "Multi-modal" refers to biking, walking, cycling, scootering, riding the bus or light-rail -- in short, any means of getting around without a car, which is both easy and advisable in our urban neighborhood.
 From Transportation Trivia in Scooter's and Bike-Walk-Roll to Campus Day to our annual Metro Transit trainings, OCSL partners with Move Minnesota and the Office of Sustainability Initiatives on innovative ways to encourage climate health and discourage driving.

-In the fall of each new school year, Off-Campus Student Services along with Undergraduate Student Government, coordinates a neighborhood walkthrough.
+In the fall of each new school year, Off-Campus Student Life along with Undergraduate Student Government, coordinates a neighborhood walkthrough.
 During this program, student volunteers go door to door interacting with the students who rent in the neighborhoods around St. Thomas.
 These volunteers also bring around information about living in the neighborhood, including how to be a respectful neighbor, how to get involved in the community, and information about Off-Campus Student Life.

 - Green Move-Out: This small but growing program encourages our neighborhood students to donate and recycle goods before spring move-out, whether it's usable furniture for Bridging, blankets and towels for Emotional Rescue in Hastings, Minnesota, or discardable electronics that can be recycled at Tech Dump.
 Click here to learn more about the social service agencies that can benefit from stuff you no longer use.